jeju2486/GWAS-GOLD/README.md

 git clone https://github.com/jeju2486/maskGWAS.git
 ```

-Then run the 'run_plink' file to calculate LD (linkage disequilibrium) length
+Then run the 'run_plink' file to calculate LD (linkage disequilibrium) length.
+This will detect fasta files in your directory.

 ```ruby
 bash run_plink.sh -i "/path/to/input_dir" -o "/path/to/output_dir"